The latest work of Uthis Haemamool will be transformed into theater piece by Toshiki Okada and world premiered in Bangkok.

 While pursuing dialogue and ongoing research with Haemamool beginning in November 2016, Okada held workshops and auditions with Thai actors.
-These actors will be joined by creative members from Thailand and Japan in staging of the premiere performance in Bangkok, Thailand in August 2018, with a subsequent performance planned for Paris (part of official program for Japonismes 2018).
+These actors will be joined by creative members from Thailand and Japan in staging of the premiere performance in Bangkok in August 2018.

 Original novel by: Uthis Haemamool